atifanawaz/DeepX-ChestXRay/README.md

 This project demonstrates the application of deep learning and explainable AI techniques for medical image analysis, aligning with the AI/ML theme of the Frostbyte Hackathon.

 ## Project Overview
-DeepX-ChestXray is an AI-powered web application designed for automated analysis of chest X-ray images.
+XplainX is an AI-powered web application designed for automated analysis of chest X-ray images.
 Using state-of-the-art convolutional neural networks (CNNs), the system performs classification of chest X-rays and provides explainable visualizations to help understand model predictions.

 The platform is built with an interactive Streamlit interface, making it accessible for researchers, educators, and AI enthusiasts to explore AI-based medical imaging.
-You can access the live application here: [DeepX-ChestXray Web App](https://deepx-chestxray.streamlit.app/)
+You can access the live application here: [XplainX Web App](https://deepx-chestxray.streamlit.app/)

 ### Key Features
 - Classification of chest X-rays into normal or abnormal/pathology-specific categories